prem-singh333/Analog-Clock/README.md

 # Analog-Clock
-this project is based on HTML, CSS, JavaScript.
+This project is based on HTML, CSS, JavaScript.